 Your Acquia Cloud website has three principal parts: code, database, and files.
-Although each of these parts has a separate backup strategy, you can also back up your whole site:
+Although each of these parts has a separate backup strategy, you can also back up your whole website:

 Daily backups from the last three days are always available to you.
 You can make additional backups at any time, for example, for critical stages of development.